 - Can you get homeowners insurance on an older mobile home?

-- Who insures older mobile homes?
+- What companies insure older mobile homes?

 - Why do you need insurance on an older mobile home?